jermnelson/intro2libsys/topics/library-history/new-world-colonial-frontier.md

 the 1600 and 1700s.
-Other important early collections were associated with some of the first institutions of higher learning that were founded in the United States including the Harvard library in 1638 soon followed by the founding of the Yale and the University of Virgina libraries in the early 1700s.
+Other important early collections were associated with some of the first institutions of higher learning that were founded in the United States including the Harvard library in 1638 soon followed by the founding of the Yale and the University of Virginia libraries in the early 1700s.

 Benjamin Franklin, Early Lending Libraries, and the Revolution